 1) Purchase it from the store and transport it in the car.

 Simply drive to the nearest store and purchase your bear spray of choice and then store it in a safe place where it will do little damage if it dispenses by accident.
 Plenty of stores stock bear spray such as REI, Black Ovis, and Cabela’s.
 You can also order bear spray through the mail although many retailers will only ship to the lower 48 states.
-Transporting bear spray over the Canadian border is legal according to this 2013 memorandum (print out section 25.c (exception) on page 11 (12 in the PDF) just to be sure), and the current website says nothing of the illegality of pepper spray meant for bears.
+Transporting bear spray over the Canadian border is legal according to this 2020 memorandum (print out section 23.c on page 12), and the current website says nothing of the illegality of pepper spray meant for bears.
+It specifically mentions the illigality of pepper spray meant for humans though.
 I make no promises as to what they will do at the border, however, since that is their prerogative.
 Just make sure to let them know, and make sure that it is clearly marked as bear spray.
+You can call this number for any inquiries you might have: 1-800-731-4000.

 2) Purchase it from a store near the destination.